Green Nwankwo

 Green Onyekaba Nwankwo is a Nigerian scholar and traditional ruler who has authored many books about banking and finance in Nigeria.
-One of his books, The Nigerian Financial System published in 1980 is a foundation books on post-colonial banking, insurance, money and capital markets in Nigeria.
+One of his books, The Nigerian Financial System published in 1980 is a foundational book on post-colonial banking, insurance, money and capital markets in Nigeria.

 Nwankwo served as the pioneer head of the Finance Department of University of Lagos and played a principal role in organizing the department.
 In 1977, he became the Executive Director in charge of banking and monetary policy in Central Bank of Nigeria.

 Nwankwo has led a few organizations such as the Nigerian-Greece Chamber of Commerce and Technology and the Chartered Institute of Bankers of Nigeria.

 Life

 Nwankwo was born in 1933 and raised in a humble household, his father was a farmer and palm wine tapper.
 As a young boy he lived with a Christian uncle and with his uncle's support, he attended St Peters CMS Central School, Ndiawa Arondizuogu for his primary education.
 Upon completion of studies in 1945, he briefly worked as a pupil teacher before continuing with secondary school education.

 He later obtained his undergraduate degree in economics from University of Strathclyde.
 Sponsored by a Nigerian government scholarship, he earned his degree within three years and subsequently started his graduate program after receiving encouragement from his lecturers.
-He obtained his masters and doctorate degree from London School of Economics and the School of Oriental and African Studies respectively, his PhD was titled Foreign private investment in Nigerian Manufacturing, 1939 to 1965 was written under the principal supervision of Edith Penrose.
+He obtained his masters and doctorate degree from London School of Economics and the School of Oriental and African Studies respectively, his Ph.D. thesis, Foreign private investment in Nigerian Manufacturing, 1939 to 1965, was written under the principal supervision of Edith Penrose.

 Nwankwo began his banking career in 1951 working as a clerk at a Port Harcourt branch of Bank of British West Africa.
 He spent nine years at the bank before resigning his position.